-Only once the Assessment of Ground Conditions and Selection of Plant has been carried out with details provided to the Site Manager and Groundworks Supervisor has briefed his site team and plant operators, can the groundworks activities commence.
+Only once the Assessment of Ground Conditions and Selection of Plant has been carried out with details provided to the Site Manager and Groundworks Supervisor who has briefed their site team and plant operators, can the groundworks activities commence.

-4.2.2 SPOIL HEAPS AND STOCKPILES
+4.2.2 SPOIL HEAPS AND STOCKPILES - Category 0: Standard Temporary Works

-Stockpiles and spoil heaps do not usually require a design, unless they compromise the health and safety of operatives, there is potential of damage to assets through collapse, and/or a risk of environmental impact.
+Stockpiles and spoil heaps do not usually require a design, unless they compromise the health and safety of operatives, there is potential of damage to assets through collapse, surcharging and/or a risk of environmental impact.